kubeshop/testkube/docs/tests-creating.md

 test-example-2   2d21h
 ```

-and get details of some test:
+and get the details of a test:
 ```sh
 kubectl get tests -ntestkube test-example -oyaml